bacalhau-project/bacalhau/docs/running-node/resource-limits.md

 The `--limit-total-*` flags control the total system resources you want to give to the network.
 If left blank - the system will attempt to detect these values automatically.

 The `--limit-job-*` flags control the maximum amount of resources a single job can consume for it to be selected for execution.

+Resource limits are not supported for nodes running on Windows, and will be silently ignored.